Technology and Older Adults: Confidence, Connection and Everyday Support

 2. Lifelong Learning

-Why stop learning?
-From online courses to virtual museum tours, computers make it easy to explore new hobbies and sharpen your mind.
-Platforms like Coursera, Udemy and YouTube provide free lessons on everything from history to art.
-Or try Duolingo to pick up a new language.
-Visit virtually the National Gallery, Metropolitan Museum of Art and The Rijksmuseum, Amsterdam
+It is never too late to learn something new.
+From online courses to virtual museum tours, you can explore new topics and sharpen your mind at your own pace.
+Platforms like Coursera, Udemy and YouTube offer free lessons on everything from art to history.
+You could also try Duolingo to learn a new language.
+Fancy a bit of culture?
+Take a virtual tour of places like the National Gallery, Metropolitan Museum of Art and The Rijksmuseum, in Amsterdam.

 3. Entertainment at your Fingertips